mauroseb/tradezero-pricer/README.md

 $ FLASK_APP=$PWD/tradezero_pricer.py flask run
  * Serving Flask app 'tradezero_pricer.py'
  * Debug mode: on
-WARNING: This is a development server.
-Do not use it in a production deployment.
-Use a production WSGI server instead.
+WARNING: This is a development server...
  * Running on http://127.0.0.1:5000
 Press CTRL+C to quit
  * Restarting with stat